 Anaconda is a somewhat small city located in the state of Montana.
 With a population of 9,140 people and three constituent neighborhoods, Anaconda is the ninth largest community in Montana.
-Anaconda has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Anaconda has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Anaconda is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Anaconda is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Anaconda who work in healthcare (11.42%), office and administrative support (10.69%), and management occupations (10.45%).